senran101604/sagemode/README.md

 ## Disclaimer
 * Sagemode Jutsu is intended for ethical and legal use.
 Users are responsible for adhering to applicable laws and regulations while utilizing the tool.
 * Please be reminded that Sagemode is still in development and might return false results.
+* I'm in the process of learning and improving.
+If you find or fix issues or have feature suggestions, your pull requests are welcome.

 ## TODO
 - [ ] Fix Soft 404 error responses.